FlyHighest/Single-Camera-Training-ReID/README.md

 **3. Copy images to the above directories.**

-Training images used for SCT datasets are listed in market.txt and duke.txt.
+Training images used for SCT datasets are listed in market_sct.txt and duke_sct.txt.
 Query and gallery images remain the same.

 ## Train and test